Rebuilding the Gate: A Call to Restore Order in the Church

 When divorce becomes common, the gate has already fallen.

-The ache I see in the church today isn’t just cultural confusion or political division, but rather something more intimate, more structural.
-Young families are exhausted, older saints feel untethered, and ministries are busy but strangely hollow.
-Underneath it all lies a deeper fracture: the chain of generational faithfulness has been disrupted.
+What aches in the church today isn’t just the noise of cultural confusion or political division.
+It’s something more intimate, a structural tenderness, like a joint that’s slipped out of place.
+Young families are bone‑tired, older saints drift without anchor, and ministries bustle with motion but little weight.
+Underneath the surface hum lies a deeper wound: the chain of generational faithfulness has been disrupted.

 The Gate That Became a Revolving Door